DEGIRO review

 DEGIRO Review (2026)

-Real fees, Tradegate rules, and when to pick IBKR instead
+Real fees, Tradegate rules, and who it suits

 4.0/5 QuantRoutine rating

-DEGIRO is one of the most-used brokers in Europe for a reason: simple interface, low explicit commissions, and broad UCITS ETF access.
-But the fee structure changed significantly in October 2025 — Core Selection now runs through Tradegate Exchange, which brings both cheaper trades and a lock-in risk most reviews don’t mention.
-This page covers the full picture: real costs, the Tradegate trade-off, Basic vs Custody, FX drag, and when Interactive Brokers is the better long-term choice.
+DEGIRO is a European broker offering a simple interface, low explicit commissions, and broad UCITS ETF access.
+The Core Selection runs through Tradegate Exchange, which brings both cheaper trades and a transferability constraint worth understanding before you commit.
+This page covers the full picture: real costs, the Tradegate trade-off, Basic vs Custody, securities lending, crypto access, and FX drag, and where Interactive Brokers may suit you better.
+Investing involves risk of loss.

 Dark wood infographic reviewing DEGIRO, with sections on what the broker is, how it works, account types, fees, tradable assets, and key pros and cons, alongside DEGIRO platform-style visuals and a summary of who the broker suits best.